CCI Analysis and CCI Signals

 The CCI typically oscillates between ±100.

-Indicator values above +100 indicate an overbought conditions and an impending market correction.
+Indicator values above +100 indicate an overbought conditions & an impending market correction.

-Indicator values below -100 indicate an oversold conditions and an impending market correction
+Indicator values below -100 indicate an oversold conditions & an impending market correction

-If the CCI is oversold, levels below -100, then there is a pending market correction.
+If the CCI indicator is oversold, areas below -100, then there is a pending market correction.

-The oversold levels will remain intact until CCI starts to move above -100.
+The oversold areas will remain intact until Commodity Channel Index indicator starts to move above -100.

-When stocks price starts moving above -100 then that is interpreted as a buy.
+When price starts moving above -100 then that's interpreted as a buy.

-The Commodity Channel buy signal should be combined with a stocks trend line break signal to confirm the buy.
+The Commodity Channel buy signal should be combined with a trendline break signal to confirm the buy.

 Buy Trade

-If the CCI is overbought, levels above +100, then there is a pending market correction.
+If the Commodity Channel Index is over bought, levels above +100, then there is a pending market correction.

-The overbought levels will remain intact until CCI starts to move below +100.
+Over bought levels will remain intact until CCI indicator starts to move below +100.

-When stocks price starts moving below +100 then that is a interpreted as sell.
+When price starts moving below +100 then that's a interpreted as sell.

-This Commodity Channel sell signal should be combined with a stocks trend line break signal to confirm the sell.
+This Commodity Channel sell signal should be combined with a trendline break signal to confirm the sell.

 Sell Trade